 The Answer to Safe Juicing

-The simple answer to keeping yourself safe while you’re juicing, is to avoid using any fresh produce that has been grown using chemical pesticides.
+The simple answer to keeping yourself safe while you’re juicing is to avoid using any fresh produce that has been grown using chemical pesticides.
 There are only two categories of items that will ever be safe to use in your juicer, and these are products that you grow yourself, and produce that is completely organic.

-Organic fruits and vegetables set themselves apart from the rest of the produce you can buy at a local store or market, because they are not grown using any manner of chemicals or pesticides.
+Organic fruits and vegetables set themselves apart from the rest of the products you can buy at a local store or market, because they are not grown using any manner of chemicals or pesticides.
 In other words, they are completely natural, and lack any of the dangerous items that you might want to avoid when you’re attempting to improve your overall health.

 If you absolutely have to use non-organic produce in your juicer, then you could consider using an entire whole fruit or vegetable in your blender, rather than juicing out all of the fiber.
 This means that you can combine the juiced ingredients with the fiber and potentially block the pesticides from entering your system.